 Recruitment agencies rarely handle vacancies.

 Each airline provides its own structured training programme for new entrants, which can vary in length depending on the airline.
-It typically lasts between four to six weeks.
+It typically lasts between four to seven weeks.

 The primary focus of the training is passenger safety, including the aircraft's safety equipment and emergency procedures, security and first aid.

 Training also involves a series of written and practical tests on specific areas such as:

 Following the basic training, the first three to six months are usually spent in a probationary period and are viewed as a continuation of the initial training, during which performance is monitored by trainers or senior crew.

 At the end of the probationary period, assuming all goes well, new recruits become full members of the cabin crew team.

 Some airlines also enter their cabin crew onto professional qualification courses such as the NVQ in Aviation Operations in the Air, or the Certificate or Diploma in Cabin Crew.
 These courses are offered by: